Goda’s Slave – Chapter 26: I Am You

 The rain was pelting softly.
 It had not been as strong as the other times, and though the clouds overhead were dark, they had left enough space for the moonlight, and so she could watch the way the tiny drops bounced off the metal of her cuff.
 Things were a little clearer than before.

 Priestess Rem was right, she thought.
 The truth was that Kanna hadn’t known anything all along.
-She had trusted her own eyes and ears and gut over someone who had known Goda for far longer than she had.
-She had even judged Rem right after she had realized that the woman had intended to kill the giant.
+She had trusted her own eyes and ears and gut over someone who had known Goda for far longer.
+She had even judged Rem right after she realized that the woman intended to kill Goda.
 But now, knowing the full reason why Rem had offered her the key, it struck Kanna that the priestess had actually shown much restraint, considering what Goda had done to her sister.

 She will hurt you the way she has hurt countless others if I don’t put a stop to it now,” Rem had told her the night Kanna had crawled out of that first cave.
 “She does not care about you.
-Her intentions are morbid and obscene, and you are too innocent to realize what evil looks like.
+Her intentions are darker than you can imagine, and you are too innocent to realize what evil looks like.
 Don’t be fooled by that neutral face.
 Underneath that calm demeanor is a devil, and it is time that the world is rid of it.”

 Kanna saw it now.
-She could see the devil that Rem had seen in Goda, and indeed it seemed just as real as every other image that Kanna had constructed of the giant.
-She stared down at the cuff and, if she looked closely, she could see a dim reflection of herself.
+She could see the devil that Rem had tried to show her in Goda, and indeed it seemed just as real as every other image that Kanna had constructed of the giant—and just as false as every graven image she had seen of the Goddess, too.
+She stared down at the cuff, and if she looked closely, she could see a dim reflection of herself.
 It was just a shadow projected on the metal, like the puppets behind the curtain at the bath house, like the silhouette of the monster who had not chased her.

 She put her hand on the latch.

 The Goddess wouldn’t blame me for this, Kanna thought.
 It’s not killing.
 It’s not killing because it’s not my fault that it’s the only way to be free.
 And besides, does a killer deserve to live?
 Who could blame me?
-Even the monster herself doesn’t blame me.
+Even Goda herself doesn’t blame me.

-Kanna looked a ways down the road at the truck, and she noticed that a tarp was now draped over the back, like a makeshift tent.
+Kanna peered a ways down the road at the truck, and she noticed that a tarp was now draped over the back, like a makeshift tent in the storm.
 I could uncuff myself now, she thought, and I could take the truck and leave with the Bou twins on some other adventure.
 I doubt the Middlelanders would ever catch me.
 I doubt they would care enough to look for me.
 I could follow the Bou twins back up to their hometown.
 I could pretend I was some undocumented Outerlander and marry some cute, desperate woman and live the rest of my life out in some boring little house in some small town in the North.

 Kanna’s fingers trembled against her wrist.